 Velazquez said she first learned about the “Green Wave” in 2019, when she was following the fight for abortion rights in Argentina, and has since witnessed how the wave has spread across Latin America and the Caribbean.
 “Even on my home island of Puerto Rico, the movement is expanding and growing in strength, thanks to the strong advocacy of young women,” she says.

 As protests across the United States continue, the green scarf will not only serve as a symbol of resistance but transnational solidarity between the Americas.
-Together, we march.
+Together, we fight.